From the Cook

 Tips & Tricks (5)

-- Toast Your Sesame Oil Last ⏱️Add toasted sesame oil in the final 30 seconds of cooking or drizzle it directly into bowls at serving time to preserve its delicate nutty aroma and prevent it from becoming bitter.
+- Toast Sesame Oil Last ✨Add toasted sesame oil in the final minute of cooking rather than at the beginning—heat breaks down its delicate nutty flavors, so adding it near the end maximizes aroma and taste.

 Recipe Facts